-Mermaid fluffy slime is a blast to make.
+Mermaid fluffy slime is an easy slime recipe with liquid starch and no borax.
 With a gorgeous array of mermaid colors like sea green, purple, and soft pinks, it comes alive with gold glitter slime added in.
 Find out how to make mermaid fluffy slime by scrolling below !

 SLIME BOOK AVAILABLE!!